 Enter The GridModularity has been at the core of Bitwig Studio from the beginning.
 Devices can be nested, clips are containers, modulators exist everywhere, and practically anything can be dragged anywhere.
 The Grid is the next logical step.

 Construct a polyphonic synthesizer from scratch in one session.
 Create an adaptive audio effect with your signature sound.
+Build your own quirky note sequencer.
 Experiment with generative drones until you find a new way to perform.
 Or simply create the undefinable.
 Patching is effortless, giving full reign to your creativity.

 The Grid includes: